litoopcmbjp340/MagicBet-Client/README.md

 ## How to use the app

 Originally, only a factory contract will be deployed.
-To deploy a market, click _Create Market_ in the dashboard tab.
+To deploy a market, click _Admin_ in the navigation bar.

-You will be given a set of options to complete.
-They are pre-filled with a sample market (November 2020 US Election).

 -   Event name: self-explanatory
 -   Realit.io question: this is the string that is passed to the oracle when the market contract is deployed.
 It is in a specific format, as outlined in the realit.io documentation
 -   Arbitrator: who ultimately decides the outcome in the case of continued disputes
 -   Opening: the timestamp when betting opens
 -   Locking: the timestamp when betting ends
 -   Resolution: the timestamp of when the event itself occurs, sent to the oracle
 -   Timeout: sent to the oracle, determines how many seconds the oracle waits for a dispute before finalizing an answer
 -   Outcomes: this is an array of strings, with each outcome name.
 This variable is also used to name the ERC20 token for each outcome.

 After a market is created, it will be in the _WAITING_ state.
 The state must be incremented before it will move to the _OPEN_ state, which can be achieved by selecting _increment state_.
 Note that this tx will revert if the Opening timestamp is in the future.